 MFA, Graphic Design, the University of Illinois at Urbana - Champaign

 Steve is a seasoned design educator, specializing in interdisciplinary design, graphic design, human centered design and environmental graphic design.
 His previous appointments include: the University of Illinois at Urbana Champaign; North Carolina State University; Arizona State University; and the University of Washington.
 He has been the faculty director for the Bachelor of Technology in Applied Design program at LWTECH since 2010.

 He has over 25 years of professional experience in design, brand development and strategy, brand positioning, design education, as well as curriculum development and public speaking.
 As a seasoned executive, Steve utilizes his unique talent of monitoring current and future cultural and technological trends, along with his background in semiology and design principles to help build relevant design concepts, products and special initiatives.

-Steve has held executive level positions for design agencies as well as Internet development firms, including: Parallel Communications; MPL2; Saltmine; Siteworks; Aris; and Arscentia.
+Steve has held executive level positions for design agencies as well as Internet development firms, including: Parallel Communications; MPL2 / Saltmine Interactive; Siteworks; Aris; and Arscentia.
 Over the past ten years, Steve has built three strategic branding and design practices, and is also co-founder and principal of Think2a.
 He is currently a partner and design consultant at Lot22-Creative.

 MFA, University of Minnesota